karma-runner/karma/docs/config/01-configuration-file.md

 **Description:** List of plugins to load.
 A plugin can be either a plugin object, or a string containing name of the module which exports a plugin object.
 See [plugins] for more information on how to install and use plugins.

-By default, Karma loads plugins from all sibling NPM packages which have a name starting with `karma-*`.
+By default, Karma loads plugins from all sibling npm packages which have a name starting with `karma-*`.

 ## port